In the Bedroom-2001

 Thankfully, despite many critics and viewers having issues with the film, de Armas has received worldwide acclaim.

-Bobby Cannavale and Adrien Brody are very good as Marilyn’s husbands, controlling Joe DiMaggio and insecure artist Arthur Miller.
-Both actors fuse good acting with distinguished portrayals so that the audience sees the appeal of both men.
+Bobby Cannavale and Adrien Brody are excellent as Marilyn’s husbands, controlling Joe DiMaggio and insecure artist Arthur Miller.
+Both actors combine effective acting with distinguished portrayals, allowing the audience to appreciate the appeal of both men.

-Other interesting sub-plots involve Monroe’s ‘throuple’ romance with bisexual actors Cass and Eddy, and a haunting exposure of the abuse suffered by Marilyn at the hands of her mother Gladys, wonderfully played by Julianne Nicholson.
+Other interesting subplots involve Monroe’s ‘throuple’ romance with bisexual actors Cass and Eddy, and a haunting exposure of the abuse suffered by Marilyn at the hands of her mother, Gladys, wonderfully played by Julianne Nicholson.

-There is little doubt that Blonde (2022) is an odd film that is not for everyone.
-But, its down-and-dirty texture and tour de force portrayal of Monroe won me over.
+There is little doubt that Blonde (2022) is an unconventional film that may not appeal to everyone.
+However, it’s the down-and-dirty texture and tour-de-force portrayal of Monroe that won me over.

 It chilled me to the bone in the best possible way.